pedrosk/cap_linux_intro/Readme.md

 i make inactive
 s status

-types of users:
+### Types of users:
--regular user that by default have rights only to their own user space /home/<user>
+- regular users that by default have rights only to their own user space /home/<user>
- specialized system accounts
+- specialized system accounts
-and root used by the system itself
+- and root used by the system itself

 Let's take a fork in the road and look at file system and privileges for a moment: